 Ilona Kickbusch: We have seen that it is necessary for us all to work together on a global level.
 After all, “no one is safe until everyone is safe”, as WHO Director-General Tedros Adhanom Ghebreyesus succinctly put it.
 This insight will hopefully be one of the lessons learned from the COVID-19 pandemic, along with the realisation that health is an issue that concerns society as a whole.
 It has been shown clearly that not only the health sector, but also the areas of social services and education, the economy and the labour market have been and continue to be severely affected by this crisis.

-Ilona Kickbusch was born in Munich and studied sociology and political sciences at the University of Konstanz.
+Ilona Kickbusch was born in Munich in 1948 and studied sociology and political sciences at the University of Konstanz.
 Between 1981 and 1998 she worked for the World Health Organization (WHO) and was the key instigator of the Ottawa Charter for Health Promotion in 1986 which serves as the basis of health promotion at national, international and global levels.
 She is Founding Director and Chair of the Global Health Centre of the Graduate Institute for International and Development Studies Geneva, Switzerland, and Vice-President of the European Health Forum Gastein.
 Ilona Kickbusch is also a member of the Global Preparedness Monitoring Board (GPMB) – an independent monitoring and accountability body to ensure preparedness for global health crises, co-convened by the World Health Organization and the World Bank Group.